codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 Now you see, there's a need to represent text contents in code and make your computer treat them differently than `numbers`.
 This is where the concept of Type gets in.
-We have the first basic type: `Number`; And the next one is called `String` which is used to represent text content.
+We have the first basic type: `Number`; And the next one is called `String` which is used to represent text contents.
 In JavaScript, a string is enclosed using single quotes `'` or double quotes `"`.

 `JS code:`